 Match the Little Details

 The embroidery on your suit can also match the dress she chooses, or maybe it’s that you coordinated on matching your cuff links and jewelry in gold, silver, or platinum.
-In other cases, she may carry a bag or clutch that matches your tie.
+In other cases, she may carry any type of handbag that matches your tie, like a clutch bag.
 These little details make all the difference.

 Should Colors Match?